(This post for Avocado Pasta was first published on July 6, 2015 and was updated February 17, 2021)

 - sea salt

 - lemon zest, for garnish

-Add the lemon juice, olive oil and avocado meat to the minced garlic and basil and process untl creamy.
-If the sauce is too thick, add water one tablesppon at a time until desired consistency is acheived.
+- Add the lemon juice, olive oil and avocado meat to the minced garlic and basil, and process until creamy.
+If the sauce is too thick, add water one tablespoon at a time until desired consistency is achieved.
 Add salt and pepper to taste.

 - Drain the pasta and return to the pot.
 Add the avocado sauce and blend into the pasta until the noodles are coated.

 - Plate the pasta and top with grated lemon zest.